cc-ats/exc_absorption/README.md

 # Exciton Absorption

-This repository provides a codebase for parsing Q-Chem output and constructing tight-binding Hamiltonians for excitonic systems.
+This repository provides a codebase for parsing Q-Chem output and constructing tight-binding Hamiltonians for excitonic systems to compute absorption spectra.
 The codebase is organized into two main stages and supports flexible system dimensionality (1D, 2D, 3D) for model building and comparison with experiment.

 # Dependencies